INTRODUCTION TO THE STUDY OF CULUTRE

 about their culture that included performances of song and dance.

-to Cleveland and lectured not only here at CSU, but also at Case,
+to Cleveland and lectured not only here at CSU, but also at Case Western Reserve University,

-John Carroll, Lorain County Community College, and Lakeland Community
+John Carroll University, Lorain County Community College, and Lakeland Community

 College.
-Many of our students have the opportunity to interact
+Many of our students have had the opportunity to interact

 directly with our African guests both in and out of class.
-Alice has returned to Cleveland each year since then, offering thousands of Cleveland high school, college, and university students as well as community members the opportunity to learn about her country and culture.
+Alice Lasoi's visits gave thousands of Cleveland high school, college, and university students as well as community members the opportunity to learn about her country and culture.